-We are very pleased to present the 2021 Water Quality Report to our water system customers.
+We are very pleased to present the 2023 Water Quality Report to our water system customers.
 Our constant goal is to provide you with a safe, dependable supply of drinking water.
-As part of our continued commitment to ensuring the quality of your water, we want to keep you informed about the drinking water and services we have delivered to you during the past year (January 1, 2021, through December 31, 2021).
-We are proud that your drinking water meets or exceeds all Federal and State requirements.
+As part of our continued commitment to ensuring the quality of your water, we want to keep you informed about the drinking water and services we have delivered to you during the past year (January 1, 2023, through December 31, 2023).